xanzhu/xanzhu-jekyll/_pages/patch.md

 title: xanzhu | changelog
 excerpt: Stay up to date with the latest updates from xanzhu.
 sitemap: false
-code: 111
+code: 4
 ---

 # What's New

 ### November 20th 2019 - 0.1.3
+- Added support for pages to be viewed when maintenance is active.
-- Security updates
+- Security updates for vendor files.
+- Updated font making it easier to read on all devices.

 ### November 14th 2019 - 0.1.2
 - We've redesigned our Changelog formatting layout.